 Time to complete: 20-24 hours.
 That’s 10-15 minutes to put the gummies in bowls, and the rest is just letting them soak.

+I recommend the Haribo brand (linked above) because I’ve never had them turn gooey or stay small.
+They’ve worked well with Svedka, Smirnoff and Absolut.
 You don’t need an expensive vodka – something mid-range is fine because you’ll barely taste it at all anyway.
 Note: a couple of commenters have reported trouble with “cheap” brands of vodka.
 I can tell you for sure that Svedka and Smirnoff work, and you can usually get the big 1.75l bottles for around $20.

 Step 1: Put your gummies in bowls